 Others have been inconclusive, or found very few benefits in using peppermint oil to fight fleas.

 This lack of conclusive evidence is not stopping companies from manufacturing peppermint oil flea repellents.

 One piece of information we can say for sure is false is the idea that peppermint oil kills fleas.

 A product sold as peppermint oil repellent may kill fleas.
 Usually when used in a product that contains other ingredients like sodium lauryl sulfate or citrus extracts like linalool and d-limonene.
 But the peppermint oil is not the active killing ingredient.

 Peppermint oil may help repel fleas.
 Although further research is needed to confirm exactly how well peppermint oil performs against conventional therapies.

-Since many products have different concentrations and even different instructions for how often to use them, this can be confusing.
+The range of products have different concentrations and even different instructions for how often to use them.
+This can be confusing.

-Without regulation between products and large studies measuring their efficacy and safety, we have no way of knowing if peppermint oil flea products work.
+Without regulation of the products, and large studies measuring their efficacy and safety, we have no way of knowing if peppermint oil flea products work.